huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - A motion asking the court to confirm the sale.
 - A hearing where the court reviews the offer and any objections.

-Those legal steps sit in your attorneyâ€™s lane.
+Those legal steps sit in your attorney's lane.
 My work is to keep the buyer-side logistics, inspections, and timelines coordinated so the sale can close smoothly once it is approved.

 ---

-## Step 7 â€“ Closing the sale and holding the proceeds in the estate
+## Step 7 — Closing the sale and holding the proceeds in the estate

 When the sale closes: